Labour, Activism and Global Development

 5.Critically analyse the key policy debates on global labour and labour

 agency and the various multilateral initiatives aimed at ensuring the rights of

 labourers as well as the role and perspectives of different policy actors, and

 be able to offer an informed assessment of these policies as they apply to

 Teaching takes place through a weekly two hour seminar.

 Method of assessment

-60% examination, 40% coursework.
-Each student will be expected to submit one essay of no more than 4000 words, worth 40%.
+100% coursework.
+Each student will be expected to submit one essay worth 80% and a blog worth 20% of the final grade.
 Resubmission of coursework regulations apply.